10 NPS Alternatives to Help You Better Understand Customer Behaviors

-When Harvard Business School conducted a qualitative survey of customers to supplement their understanding of NPS, they found that about 52% of people who answer an NPS survey will actively promote and actively criticize a brand at the same time.
+When Harvard Business School conducted a qualitative survey of customers to supplement their understanding of NPS, they found that a significant share of respondents who answered an NPS survey would both actively promote and actively criticize a brand.
 For example, a consumer may be a regular customer at an outdoor retailer and answer favorably on NPS surveys, but actively discourage a more fashionable friend from purchasing clothing there.

-Here, we break down 9 of the most helpful metrics for marketers and business owners to understand customer behavior and measure loyalty beyond NPS.
+Here, we break down the most helpful alternatives for marketers and business owners who want to understand customer behavior and measure loyalty in ways that drive action.

 1. Customer Effort Score (CES)

-Customer Effort Score (CES) tells you if customers have a hard time performing certain actions with your brand, like navigating through online check-out or contacting a customer service representative.
+The Customer Effort Score (CES) tells you whether customers have a hard time performing certain actions with your brand, such as navigating online checkout or contacting a customer service representative.

 While it may look similar to NPS in format, CES measures the amount of effort a customer actually has to exert to get something done with your company.
 It’s not a hypothetical metric — the feedback you receive is based on real customer experiences.